For Authors

 ERRATA

-– We publish only one erratum per author per paper.
+– We can publish one erratum per paper, preferably within 6 months of publication.

-– No retrospective changes can be made to papers that have been published online.
-Our technology does not allow for this.
+– No changes can be made to a published paper.
+Our technology and policies do not allow for this.

-– We cannot guarantee publishing an erratum for minor points, particularly if these would not bring the journal or author into disrepute.
-Politics is a changing field, and statistics, allegiances, and viewpoints are subject to change.
+– We do not publish errata for minor details, particularly if these would not bring the journal or author into disrepute.
+Perspectives, events, and statistics are naturally subject to change.

-– An erratum should present only a small factual correction.
-It should not present a new discussion or tangential information.
-Authors are welcome to write a Debate paper instead.
+– An erratum should present a small factual correction, not a new discussion or new information.
+Authors are welcome to submit another paper instead.

 Referencing